C-Accel-CRIPT/criptscripts/excel_file/tensile_data.md

 # CRIPT Tensile Data Template

-[Excel file]() used to use with the [CRIPT Excel Uploader](https://c-accel-cript.github.io/cript-excel-uploader/) to upload tensile data collected for a series of mechano-chemical gels.
+[Excel file](./example_excel_files/weakstrongbond.xlsx) used with the [CRIPT Excel Uploader](https://c-accel-cript.github.io/cript-excel-uploader/) to upload tensile data collected for a series of mechano-chemical gels.